microscaler/fleetingdns/docs/engineering/E2-Tunnel_Server_&_CLI_(Design_v0.2).md

 ## 🧭 Overview

-This document defines the design of the **Tunnel Server and CLI** for Ephemeral DNS Forwarder.
+This document defines the design of the **Tunnel Server and CLI** for (Ephemeral) Fleeting DNS Forwarder.
 It establishes the secure reverse tunnel layer between the developer’s local machine or CI job and the cloud edge infrastructure, using **TLS-wrapped SSH with compression**, entirely implemented in **Rust** using `russh`, `tokio`, and `rustls`.

 The tunnel allows ephemeral subdomains (e.g. `abc123.edf.run`) to route back to a developer’s local port, for integration testing of external webhooks, OAuth, or multi-tenant logic.